Spring Capsule Wardrobe + How to Create a Capsule Wardrobe

 Fill the Hole

 You've tried on all five pieces, mixed and matched.
-Now think about your life and what holes are in this collection of apparel.
+Now, think about your life and what holes are in this apparel collection.
 Are you missing something for work?
 For social occasions?
 Need something more casual?
 Find everything to be more utilitarian than your usual eclectic or colorful self?
 This is when you fill the holes in your capsule wardrobe.

 Build To Fit Your Schedule

 Now, some individuals may be able to create all the style they desire with six garments.
-But many of us desire a bit more variety to extend a capsule wardrobe from a week to a month, a season, or even a year.
-Using what you learned to get to these six or so pieces, you need to build out with more versatile pieces that mix and match just as well.
+But many of us desire more variety to extend a capsule wardrobe from a week to a month, a season, or even a year.
+Using what you learned to get to these six pieces and handful of accessories, you now need to build out with more versatile pieces that mix and match just as well.

-I wanted to create at least 20 looks from this spring capsule wardrobe.
-While a month has 28-31 days, rewearing exact looks is not only common but proof of good style.
-Every chic person rewears looks, don't let Instagram make you think otherwise.
+I wanted to create at least 25 looks from this spring capsule wardrobe.
+While a month has 28-31 days, rewearing exact looks is not only common but also proof of good style.
+Every chic person rewears looks; don't let social media make you think otherwise.

-Scrolling through retailers that I know carry the sizes and pricepoint I was looking for, I kept my initial six pieces in mind and also kept in mind the kind of situations and events where this capsule would be worn.
-I looked for statement pieces that would add modernity and interest to the capsule, and versatile pieces that could live multiple lives.
+While scrolling through retailers that I know carry the sizes and price points I was looking for, I kept my initial six pieces in mind and also considered the kind of situations and events where this capsule would be worn.
+I looked for statement pieces that would add modernity and interest to the capsule and versatile pieces that could live multiple lives.

-The cardigan (which had been in my mind since I recreated an outfit in my Birkenstock sneaker review) embraces the Chanel-inspired jacket trend that is hot this year.
-However, it's not too on the nose so this piece will still be chic a year or two from now.
-It also has a formal/dressy vibe which could elevate existing pieces to look more appropriate for the office.
+The “lady jacket” cardigan embraces the popular Chanel-inspired jacket trend.
+However, it's not too on the nose, so this piece will still be chic a year or two from now.
+It also has a formal/dressy vibe, which could elevate existing pieces to look more appropriate for the office.

 The denim jacket was the last addition, and an addition I often add to my capsule wardrobes because denim jackets are so easy, so versatile, and so classic.
+I love them so much that I just recently made denim mini capsule wardrobe post.
 I own this exact denim jacket and like that it looks vintage, isn't too distressed, but it's also stretchy (easy to push up the sleeves or throw on and go).
 When you want a layer but don't want to look too formal or too corporate, a denim jacket is always a good idea.

 Time to Accessorize!

 Accessories make the outfit, especially when you are working with a smaller wardrobe.
-Think about the black dress in this capsule; how different it is with snakeskin heeled sandals, with black leather flats, with a pair of sneakers.
-Then add to the mix a work-friendly laptop tote, or a crossbody leather bag, or a clutch purse.
-Just by switching up these accessories you take the same dress from day to night, work to weekend.
+Think about the black dress in this capsule; how different it is with cork sandals, with black leather ballet flats, with a pair of sneakers.
+Then add to the mix a work-friendly laptop tote, or a structured leather bag, or a raffia clutch.
+Just by switching up this accessory, you take the same dress from day to night, work to weekend.

 Two Pairs of Shoes